 He hesitated.
 "There is a place I'd like to take you.
 Will you come with me?"

 "Of course," she said simply.
-Her confusion was obvious, her large eyes searching his face with unsaid questions, though her complete trust in him was just as apparent.
+Her confusion was obvious, her eyes searching his face with unsaid questions, though her complete trust in him was just as apparent.

 "Do you want to return to your apartment?
 You're still in your uniform," he noted, opening the passenger side door for her to sit.